cncmolot-wq/MatrixClockS3/project/PROJECT_EDIT_RULES.md

 ## External Package Sync Rule

-- `docs/chatgpt_git` is not a mirror of every local documentation change.
+- `chatgpt_git` is not a mirror of every local documentation change.
 - It is a minimal publish-ready external package and should be updated only when its own contract changes.
-- Normal code work does not automatically require touching `docs/chatgpt_git`.
+- Normal code work does not automatically require touching `chatgpt_git`.
 - This rule exists to save resource and prevent unnecessary drift between the internal project truth and the external cheap-draft package.

 ## Project Instructions Canonical Rule